HazyResearch/deepdive/doc/inference_rules.md

 ## Writing Inference Rules

-Inference rules describe how to [factor graph]() is constructed.
+Inference rules describe how [factor graph]() is constructed.
 Each rule, or *factor*, consists of three components:

 - The **input query** joins together feature relations from your extractors.
 One factor will be created for each row in the query result.
 - The **factor function** defines the variables that will be connected to each factor, and how they are related to each other.